bakrhaso/AstroSearcher/README.md

 planet_gen_data.csv can be found in data/campaign/procgen for vanilla and mods.

+Example campaign.xml can be found in devData, this save file also has several mods in it including Nexerelin, Industrial.Evolution, and DIY Planets.

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).